Cord-cutters Turn to OTT Services

 Let’s take at each service and see what makes them so special.

-The granddaddy of OTT services, Netflix single handedly changed the television game almost overnight.
+The granddaddy of OTT services, Netflix single-handedly changed the television game almost overnight.

 Originally, Netflix was a simple business that offered a cheap online DVD rental service.
-In 2007 they started offering online streaming; and now seven years later Netflix makes up 34 percent of internet traffic.
+In 2007 they started offering online streaming, and now seven years later Netflix makes up 34 percent of internet traffic.

 For $8.99 a month, you can get access to thousands of shows and movies.
 Typically, Netflix gives you access to television shows up until the most current season that is airing.
-With Netflix you can while away the hours binging on hit shows like Breaking Bad, Sons of Anarchy, Dexter and even catch up on classic like The Andy Griffith show.
+With Netflix, you can while away the hours binging on hit shows like Breaking Bad, Sons of Anarchy, Dexter and even catch up on a classic like The Andy Griffith show.

 You also get access to some of the most amazing original content around.
 Shows like House of Cards, Orange is the New Black, Peaky Blinders, and Arrested Development have been gobbling up fans and Emmy nominations like nobodies business.